Baja 250

-The SCORE San Felipe 250 is a 250-mile Mexican off-road motorsport race that takes place near San Felipe on the Baja California Peninsula.
-It was first held in 1982 and is sanctioned by SCORE International.
+The Baja 250, formerly the Mexicali 300/250 and San Felipe 250, is a 250-mile Mexican desert race that takes place near Mexicali on the Baja California Peninsula.
+It was first held in 1978 and is sanctioned by SCORE International.
+The event includes various types of vehicle classes such as small and large bore motorcycles, stock VW, production vehicles, buggies, trucks, and custom fabricated race vehicles.
+The course has remained relatively the same over the years with the majority of events being a loop race starting and finishing in its host city.

+The race began as the Mexicali 300 in 1978 as a replacement for the Parker 400, which SCORE was unable to secure a Bureau of Land Management permit for.
+It was shortened to 250 miles a year later and ran until 1981.
+Due to safety concerns involving the growing population in Mexicali, SCORE moved the race to San Felipe for 1982.

 The 2016 edition was the 30th anniversary of the race, occurring from February 25–28 in a loop format.
-The 2016 SCORE San Felipe 250 was the first round of a four-race series, including the SCORE Desert Challenge, the SCORE Baja 500 & the SCORE Baja 1000.
-The event included various types of vehicle classes such as small and large bore motorcycles, stock VW, production vehicles, buggies, trucks, and custom fabricated race vehicles.
-The course has remained relatively the same over the years with the majority of events being a loop race starting and finishing in San Felipe, Baja California.
+The San Felipe 250 ran until 2026, after which it was moved back to Mexicali and became the Baja 250.